Notarized by Alexandra

 Remote Online Notarization (RON) FAQs

-You can join your online notarization session using a phone, tablet, or computer; anything with a camera, microphone, and a stable internet connection.
-Your camera just needs to clearly show your face and your ID for identity verification.
+You can join your online notarization session using a phone, tablet, or computer.
+Any device with a camera, a microphone, and a stable internet connection will work.
+Your camera must clearly show your face and your ID for identity verification.

 All online notarizations are recorded and securely stored as required by Florida law, so your session is safe and compliant.

 Yes!
-With Remote Online Notarization, I can notarize your documents no matter where you are.
-As long as I’m physically in Florida and your ID and document meet Florida’s requirements, we can complete the notarization remotely.
+With Remote Online Notarization, I can notarize your documents regardless of your location.
+As long as I’m physically in Florida and your ID and documents meet Florida’s requirements, we can complete the notarization remotely.

-I currently use OneNotary and Proof, state approved platforms for secure online notarizations.
+I currently use OneNotary and Proof, which are state-approved platforms for secure online notarizations.
 If I ever use another approved platform, you’ll see the exact details in your appointment confirmation.